Occupational Therapy Shoe-Tying Tool β€” Training Ties for Classrooms, OT, and APE

 Can schools and clinics buy Training Ties in bulk?

 Yes.
 Schools, therapy clinics, special education teams, and adapted PE programs can request classroom and institutional options.
-See our For Schools & Institutions page for purchase information and the institutional collection page.
+See our For Schools & Institutions page.

 What learners benefit most from an OT shoe-tying tool?

-Kindergarten and early elementary students, neurodivergent learners (autism, ADHD), students with fine-motor delays, dyspraxia, Down syndrome, or any student whose laces collapse before they finish a knot.
-See condition-specific pages for autism, dyspraxia, and Down syndrome.
+Kindergarten and early elementary students, neurodivergent learners (autism, ADHD), students with fine-motor delays, dyspraxia, Down syndrome, cerebral palsy, or any student whose laces collapse before they finish a knot.
+See the condition pages listed above.

 How many sessions before a learner can tie independently?